erysdren/TinyGL/README.md

 ## Platforms

-TinyGL is compatible with Clang, GCC, and Open Watcom.
+TinyGL is compatible with Clang, GCC, TinyCC, and Open Watcom.
 Tested platforms:

 - Linux
 - Windows